PrachiBPatel/PrachiPatel-Portfolio/content/about/main/index.md

   <h4 style="margin-bottom:0%"> Software Developer (Collabera Technologies, India) </h4>
   <p style="font-size:16px; margin-top:0%"> Sept 2018 – May 2020 </p>
   <ul style="font-size:17px; text-align:justify;">
-  <li>Designed and maintained Power BI reports and dashboards for the executive team by gathering requirements from various departments and delivering actionable insights to inform decision-making.</li>
+  <li>Designed and maintained Power BI and Alteryx reports and dashboards for the executive team by gathering requirements from various departments and delivering actionable insights to inform decision-making.</li>
   <li>Optimized SQL procedures and jobs for efficient data management and retrieval, leveraging SSAS to transform live SQL data into a presentable format for real-time Power BI reporting.</li>
   <li>Updated and enhanced the recruiting platform's front end using C# and .NET, improving user experience and platform performance.</li>
   <li>Communicated project statuses and updates to internal and external clients to ensure the timely and successful delivery of project deliverable.</li>